Charlotte Elizabeth Tonna: Death

-In early 1844, a cancerous mass appeared under Charlotte's left axilla, eventually causing "her death by attacking an artery and causing exhaustion from loss of blood."
-She died at Ramsgate on 12 July 1846, and was buried in St. George's Churchyard Ramsgate, Kent.
+In early 1844, a cancerous mass appeared under Tonna's left axilla, eventually causing "her death by attacking an artery and causing exhaustion from loss of blood."
+She died at Ramsgate on 12 July 1846, and was buried in St. George's churchyard, Ramsgate, Kent.
 Two months prior to her death, she expressed to her husband that she did not want to be buried in a vault but in a perishable "simple earth grave".
 This was due to her deep devotion to God and the common Christian belief that from "Dust thou art, and unto dust thou shalt return."

 Writing career

-Charlotte became a novel-writer after the death of her father because "a small annuity was all that [her] mother could depend on".
+Charlotte became a novelist after the death of her father because "a small annuity was all that [her] mother could depend on".
 Her religious conversion also had a great impact on her writing career.
-At her husband's estate in Dublin, she had an epiphany and for six months "experienced the mighty power of God" at work in her life.
+At her first husband's estate in Dublin, she had an epiphany and for six months "experienced the mighty power of God" at work in her life.
 At that moment she devoted her career to attempting to converting "everyone, especially Irish Catholics to Evangelical Protestantism".